thesephist/ink/README.md

 # Ink programming language 🖋

 Ink is a minimal programming language inspired by modern JavaScript and Go, with functional style.
+Ink can be embedded in Go applications with a simple interpreter API.

 Ink has a few goals.
 In order, they are